Waffle/waffle/README.md

 Documentation
 -------------

-There're many semi-independent parts to Waffle.
+There're several semi-independent parts to Waffle.
 Choose the appropriate documentation.

 * Simple native interfaces in C# and Java to do all things Windows authentication.
 Useful if you're building a custom client that requires Windows authentication.
 See [Getting Started with WAFFLE API](https://github.com/dblock/waffle/blob/combined-structure/Docs/GettingStartedWithWaffleAPI.md)
 * A generic Servlet Negotiate (NTLM and Kerberos) Security Filter that can be used with many web servers, including Tomcat, Jetty and WebSphere.
 See [documentation](https://github.com/dblock/waffle/blob/combined-structure/Docs/ServletSingleSignOnSecurityFilter.md).
 * A Tomcat Negotiate (NTLM and Kerberos) Authenticator Valve, built for the Tomcat Web Container.
 See [documentation](https://github.com/dblock/waffle/blob/combined-structure/Docs/TomcatMixedSingleSignOnAndFormAuthenticatorValve.md).
-* A Tomcat Single Sign-On + Form Authentication Mixed Valve, built for the Tomcat Web Container and allowing users to choose whether to do forms authentication or Windows SSO.
-See [Documentation](https://github.com/dblock/waffle/blob/combined-structure/Docs/TomcatMixedSingleSignOnAndFormAuthenticatorValve.md).
+* A Tomcat Single Sign-On + Form Authentication Mixed Valve, built for the Tomcat Web Container and allowing users to choose whether to do form authentication (a username and password sent to the server from a form) or Windows SSO (NTLM or Kerberos).
+See [documentation](https://github.com/dblock/waffle/blob/combined-structure/Docs/TomcatMixedSingleSignOnAndFormAuthenticatorValve.md).
 * A Spring-Security Negotiate (NTLM and Kerberos) Filter.
-See [Documentation](https://github.com/dblock/waffle/blob/combined-structure/Docs/SpringSecuritySingleSignOnFilter.md).
+See [documentation](https://github.com/dblock/waffle/blob/combined-structure/Docs/SpringSecuritySingleSignOnFilter.md).
 * A Spring-Security Windows Authentication Manager.
-See [Documentation](https://github.com/dblock/waffle/blob/combined-structure/Docs/SpringSecurityAuthenticationProvider.md).
+See [documentation](https://github.com/dblock/waffle/blob/combined-structure/Docs/SpringSecurityAuthenticationProvider.md).
 * A JAAS Login Module, useful when extending a custom Java client that already implements JAAS to support Windows SSO.
-See  [Documentation](https://github.com/dblock/waffle/blob/combined-structure/Docs/TomcatWindowsLoginJAASAuthenticator.md).
+See  [documentation](https://github.com/dblock/waffle/blob/combined-structure/Docs/TomcatWindowsLoginJAASAuthenticator.md).

-Unlike many other implementations WAFFLE on Windows does not usually require any server-side Kerberos keytab setup, it's a drop-in solution.
-You can see it in action in [this slightly blurry video](http://www.youtube.com/watch?v=LmTwbOh0hBU) produced for [TeamShatter.com](http://www.teamshatter.com/topics/general/team-shatter-exclusive/securing-java-applications-with-smart-cards-and-single-sign-on/).

-Waffle was created and is sponsored by [Application Security Inc.](http://www.appsecinc.com/) For a long story, read the [Project History](https://github.com/dblock/waffle/blob/combined-structure/HISTORY.md).
-Also, feel free to use [this PowerPoint presentation](http://www.slideshare.net/dblockdotorg/waffle-at-nycjavasig) from NYJavaSIG.
+Waffle was created and is sponsored by [Application Security Inc.](http://www.appsecinc.com/).
+For a long story, read the [Project History](https://github.com/dblock/waffle/blob/combined-structure/HISTORY.md).
+Also, feel free to use [this PowerPoint presentation](http://www.slideshare.net/dblockdotorg/waffle-at-nycjavasig) from NYJavaSIG to talk about Waffle.

 Features
 --------